Replace Rusty Floor Panels

 Butt Weld vs Spot Weld

 Tip: If you're spot-welding, pre-drill the holes in the new panel.
-Not only will this save you time during installation, it's a lot more comfortable drilling dozens of holes standing at your work bench than it is while sitting inside a car.
+Not only will this save you time during installation, it's a lot more comfortable drilling dozens of holes standing at your work bench than it is while crouched inside a car.

 Butt Weld vs Lap Weld